JiffyMix197/springproject17/README.txt

 - Master: The main branch, for working code;

-- sub-branch: Used for editing;
+- sub-branch: Used for editing; //Since removed.
+Files zipped and moved to "springproject17/Misc" path